thekoushiksaha/thekoushiksaha/README.md

 education:
   - "Self-Taught Developer and Designer"
-  - "Bachelor's in Information Technology"
+  - "Bachelor of Science in Information Technology"
   - "Higher Diploma in Software Engineering from NIIT"

 technical_knowledge: